Darxo/Hardened/README.md

 - **Distracted** (caused by **Throw Dirt**) now reduces the damage by 20% (down from 35%) and disables the targets Zone of Control during the effect
 - **Encourage** (granted by **Supporter**) can no longer make someone confident and it no longer requires the user to have a higher morale than the target per tile distance.
 - **Hand-to-Hand Attack** is now enabled if you carry an empty throwing weapon in your main hand.
+- **Insect Swarm** now disables the targets Zone of Control during its effect.
+It no longer reduces the Initiative.
+It now reduces the combat stats by 30% (up from 50%)
 - **Puncture** now requires the target to be surrounded by atleast 2 enemies.
 It is now affected by **Double Grip**
 - **Recover** now applies the same Initiative debuff as using **Wait**
 - **Riposte** now costs 3 Action Points (down from 4), 15 Fatigue (down from 25).
 It now grants +10 Melee Defense during its effect.
 It is now disabled when you get hit or after your first counter-attack
+- **Spider Poison** now also reduces the Hitpoints Recovery of the target by 50%
 - **Sprint** now costs 1 Action Point (up from 0) but no longer increases the fatigue cost per tile while sprinting
 - **Stab** now costs 3 Action Points (down from 4)
 - **Lunge** now have -10% additional Hitchance (up from -20%)